brickadia/book/src/servers/setup_linux.md

 After this, you do not need to pass your username or password as the file is cached in `~/.config/Epic/Brickadia/Saved/Auth`.

+Assuming all went well, you should now be able to join your server.
+You can configure your game once you have joined it, by pressing `Esc` and pressing `Edit Game`.

+## Misc

+Files of importance:
+- Configs: `~/.config/Epic/Brickadia/`
+- Install: `~/.local/share/brickadia-launcher/`

+Commands:
+- `quit` - Quit the game

 ----

 [^arm]: Arm is not supported officially, however [box64](https://github.com/ptitSeb/box64) has been known to work with Brickadia.